Pan-Canadian studies investigate why COVID-19 has been so devastating to long-term care facility residents and staff

 MONTREAL, March 2, 2021 – Long-term care facilities have been disproportionately burdened by COVID-19, accounting for about 60% of COVID-19 deaths nationwide, 70% if retirement homes are included.
 Not only are residents of these facilities particularly vulnerable to COVID-19 given their advanced age, reduced immune system capacity and multiple underlying health conditions, but staff also face an increased risk of infection.
 The Government of Canada, through its COVID-19 Immunity Task Force (CITF), is providing a total of $8.5 million to support two studies investigating various aspects of immunity and people’s response to vaccines within long-term care facilities.
 These studies are recruiting participants in Ontario, Quebec and British Columbia.

-Investigators from the Bruyère Research Institute and the University of Ottawa have been awarded $3.5 million in funding for their cross-provincial study.
+Investigators from the Bruyère Health Research Institute and the University of Ottawa have been awarded $3.5 million in funding for their cross-provincial study.

-“Over the course of one year, we will study the immune response of workers and residents in long-term care facilities across Ontario, Quebec and British Columbia,” explains Amy Hsu, PhD, Investigator at the Bruyère Research Institute.
+“Over the course of one year, we will study the immune response of workers and residents in long-term care facilities across Ontario, Quebec and British Columbia,” explains Amy Hsu, PhD, Investigator at the Bruyère Health Research Institute.
 The team will recruit over 3,500 residents and 2,500 workers from long-term care facilities in all three provinces and ask them for blood samples over several months.
 Their goal is to gain insight into how various immunity factors, such as antibodies, react to COVID-19 and/or vaccines.

 “We will compare the immune response in individuals who previously had COVID-19, those who got vaccinated, and those who have not been infected,” explains co-investigator Marc-André Langlois, Professor at the University of Ottawa.
 “By linking the information that we find from analyzing their blood to healthcare data, we will be able to follow individuals over time to look at their long-term outcomes following an infection and the duration of protection they get from vaccination.
 We will track the occurrence of adverse events and serious illness over time.
 More specifically, we will be closely analyzing the subgroup of antibodies, called virus neutralizing antibodies, that protect against new infections.”